Williamstown, Kansas: 1893 tornado

 On June 21, 1893, at around 7 pm, Williamstown was devastated by a tornado.
 The tornado passed southeast through Williamstown and the surrounding area.
-It left a track 1/2 mile wide and 6 miles long.
+It left a track one-half mile wide and six miles long.
 The tornado was particularly violent, destroying everything in its path and knocking over headstones in Underwood Cemetery.
 At least 15 people were killed instantly, and many more injured.
-In several cases, bodies had been found decapitated or missing limbs, sometimes up to 3 miles away from their homes.
+In several cases, bodies had been found decapitated or missing limbs, sometimes up to three miles away from their homes.
 The injured were tended to by physicians gathered at Perry, while residents of Perry and Lawrence assisted in the search and rescue efforts throughout the night of the 21st and day of the 22nd.
 On the Sunday following the tornado, the Union Pacific ran several special trains to Williamstown for people to see the damage.

 Floods

-In 1903, cities all along the Kansas River were inundated by flood waters.
-Williamstown was hit on May 31.
+In 1903, cities all along the Kansas River were inundated by flood waters, with Williamstown being hit on May 31.
 The water supposedly reached from bluff to bluff along the whole width of the river valley.
 As telephone was not available in the area, many people lost livestock and property due to the very short notice.
 The area was again hit in the Great Flood of 1951, with much more devastating effect to property.

 Demographics

-For statistical purposes, the United States Census Bureau has defined Williamstown as a census-designated place (CDP).
+Education

+The community is served by Perry–Lecompton USD 343 public school district.
+The old Williamstown Elementary closed in 2009 and children currently attend schools in Perry and Lecompton.
+The school is now the Williamstown Assembly of God.